cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/transfer.md

 }
 ```

-## 5-2.
+## 5-3.
 Transfer ether

+Now, let's launch the CUI Wallet and actually make the transfer!

-Please enter `transfer<amount to>` and transfer ether to the other party.
+Please enter `transfer <amount> <to>` and transfer ether to the other party.

 ```
 $ node app.js
 >> transfer 10 0xf17f52151EbEF6C7334FAD080c5704D77216b732
 ```

-## 5-3.
+## 5-4.
 Check your balance

-You can check your balance after the transfer.
+If your balance is down, you've probably succeeded in transferring the money!

+\* If you can, launch another Wallet at the destination address and check the balance.
+That's more certain.

 ```
 $ node app.js